akure/defidocs/CosmosInflationDynamics.md

 If staked-supply is less than 67%, inflation rate gradually increases, (What is the rate of increase though?) until that target is hit.
 If staked-supply is  greater 67%, it gradually decreases until it falls below that rate.

 Inflation (supply increase) will range between 7% and 20%.
 That is calculated using the total number of atoms.

+Goal Percentage bond
+It is the balanced value of percentage bond.

+Current Percentage bond

+Market Rate for Inflation Rewards

+Market Liquidity

+Bonded Stake Ratio

+Staked Supply

 Total Supply

 Total Bonded/Staked Value

-Inlfation Dynamics